subvisual/fidl/README.md

 HTTP server API featuring the following endpoints:

 -   GET `/api/v1/healthcheck`: healthcheck to verify if the server is properly running
+-   GET `/api/v1/banks`: show the banks that the proxy is registered with
+-   GET `/api/v1/fetch/{piece_cid}`: to request a file retrieval to booster-http, given a `piece-cid`

 ## License